 offer your study volunteers remote specimen collection

-Remote clinical trials can help overcome the traditional obstacles and interruptions in clinical studies.
+Remote clinical trials can help overcome the traditional obstacles in clinical studies.
 The COVID-19 pandemic provided a new opportunity to pursue the remote approach to research.
-Remote specimen collection has now become one of the new norms in research.
+Remote specimen collection has now become a new norm in research.

 - Adverse event monitoring